gromacs/gromacs/docs/user-guide/mdp-options.rst

       fluctuations at equilibrium.
 This is probably a better method when you want to apply pressure scaling during data collection, but beware that you can get very large oscillations if you are starting from a different pressure.
+This requires a constant ensemble temperature for the system.
-Currently (as of version 5.1), it only supports isotropic scaling, and only works without constraints.
+      Currently it only supports isotropic scaling, and only works without constraints.

 .. mdp:: pcoupltype